LuxLang/lux/documentation/book/the_lux_programming_language/appendix_d.md

 ## Piping macros in the standard library

-Anyhow, after looking at some of the innovations in Clojure on the piping department, I decided to come up with my own tricks to try to get Lux to become a piping superpower.
+Anyhow, after looking at some of the innovations of Clojure in the piping department, I decided to come up with my own tricks to try to get Lux to become a piping superpower.

 I added the `library/lux/control/pipe` module, which contains several macros meant to be used within the `|>` macro, and which extend it with awesome capabilities.